Profile

 Born in Winchester, Ontario, February 1, 1909, where his father was a Wesleyan Methodist minister, Mr. Shea’s first public singing was in the choir of his father’s church.
 Later, he sang with the Houghton (N.Y.)
 College Glee Club.

 Through the years, Mr. Shea was one of the busiest men on the Billy Graham Evangelistic Team.
-Between Crusade, radio, and television dates in many countries, he sung hundreds of concerts and recorded more than 70 albums of sacred music–including nine CDs.
+Between Crusade, radio, and television dates in many countries, he sang in hundreds of concerts and recorded more than 70 albums of sacred music–including nine CDs.

 Every hymn he sang was a testimony to the saving power of Jesus Christ and to Mr. Shea’s faith in Him.
 He was a noteworthy composer, and the songs he wrote incorporate the same message.
 He composed the music at age 23 to one of his best-known solos, “I’d Rather Have Jesus,” to words by Mrs. Rhea H. Miller.
 The poem had been left on the family piano by Mr. Shea’s mother, and after reading the words he sat at the piano and composed the tune.
 He also wrote “The Wonder of It All,” “Sing Me A Song of Sharon’s Rose,” and “I Love Thy Presence, Lord.”